-The New Constitution and the Chilean Economy: A Break with the Past?
+New Constitution and Chilean Economy: a break with the past?

-The May 16 elections for the constitutional convention in Chile sent a strong and clear message in favor of independent representatives over political parties, while also shifting politics markedly to the Left.
-The composition of the new constitutional convention raises important questions about the future of the Chilean economic model, such as the opportunities and constraints facing the convention as it rewrites the economic rules, and the potential benefits and pitfalls of such changes.
+The Constituent Convention elections of May 16 spoke loud and clear, giving strong support to independent representatives over political parties, and in turn turning politically to the left.
+The formation of the new Constitutional Convention creates a number of important questions about the future of the economic model, such as the opportunities and limitations facing the Convention in rewriting or adjusting economic rules, and the potential benefits and difficulties in bringing about such changes.

 This event is part of the Academic Forum for the New Constitution in Chile.
-It will be held in Spanish with simultaneous English translation.
+It will be held in Spanish with simultaneous translation into English.

 Steve Levitsky, Director, David Rockefeller Center for Latin American Studies and Professor of Government, Harvard University